Football Official

 No. It's an accepted part of the game.

-Asked by Rick almost 8 years ago
+Asked by N.E.
+Fan over 7 years ago

 Holding occurs at the offensive five yard line while the quarterback is in the endzone preparing to throw the ball.
 What is the penalty enforcement?

-Asked by ReggieP about 7 years ago
+Asked by ReggieP over 7 years ago

 If you're looking for a safety, you wont find it.
 The foul occurs in the field of play and should be a previous spot foul.